codeflow2202/deskters/src/pages/index.md

     actions: []
   - title: Maybe you still don't understand how in a world where internet exists...
     content: "...you still can't connect with anyone or anything?
-If there only was a simpler way.
-Man, we got you covered."
+If there only was a simpler way."
     image: "/images/undraw_friends_online_klj6-2.svg"
     actions: []
+  section_id: ''
+- template: section_cta
+  type: section_cta
+  title: Man we got you covered!
+  subtitle: Just smash that button and be mesmerized
+  actions:
+  - label: Or maybe not.
+I mean, I'm just a button
+    url: ''
   section_id: ''
 - type: section_hero
   template: section_hero